mothana/zendeskapi/README.md

-# zendeskapi
+# Pass APIs with Python
-use zendesk api by python
+access and use zendesk api via python